viveralia/app-challanges/random-quotes-app/README.md

 ## 🧞‍♂️ User stories
 - As a user I want to get an stoic quote every time I open the app.
-- As a user I want to share the quote to Facebook, Twitter and WhatsApp.
+- As a user I want to share the quote on Facebook, Twitter or WhatsApp.
 - As a user I want to get a different quote by pressing a button without leaving the app.

 ## 📖 Resources